duckietown/book-opmanual-duckiebot/src/setup/setup_account/docker_accounts.md

 ## Step 2: Docker Account Setup

 Duckietown leverages containerization to ensure software portability and reproducibility.
-Most procedures entail the use of `docker` operations behind the scene.
+Most procedures entail the use of `docker` operations behind the scenes.
-That is why we need to set up the logins for docker within `dts`.
+That is why we need to set up the logins for Docker within `dts`.

 We use [DockerHub](https://hub.docker.com/duckietown) to distribute the containerized version of its software modules, and most Duckietown procedures entail some `docker` operations behind the scenes.